 Our management evaluated, with the participation of our Chief Executive Officer and our Chief Financial Officer, the effectiveness of our disclosure controls and procedures and our internal control over financial reporting as of March 31, 2011, pursuant to Exchange Act Rule 13a-15 and 15d-15.
-In conducting such evaluation, management considered the restatement of our financial statements related to the revenue associated with our OTA contracts.
-Based upon such evaluation, our Chief Executive Officer along with our Chief Financial Officer concluded that our disclosure controls and procedures were effective as of March 31, 2011.
+In light of the restatement of our consolidated financial statements as described in Note B to the consolidated financial statements as of and for the fiscal year ended March 31, 2011, our Chief Executive Officer and our Chief Financial Officer have identified a material weakness in internal controls over financial reporting described below and have, therefore, concluded that our disclosure controls and procedures were not effective as of March 31, 2011.